jamiekoning/Romulox/README.md

 Now you are ready to build and run Romulox.

-# Using the Romulox Web Interface

-## Handling Platform Data

 ### Preparing the wwwroot directory

 First create directories in the `Romulox/wwwroot/` directory to hold your ROM and `.dat` files.